 For the target selected, the contrast measured 82.3%.

 Achromatic Doublet Lenses have far superior optical performance to Singlet Lenses.
+In addition, they offer better broadband and off-axis performance than aspheric lenses.
 Whether your application has demanding imaging requirements or laser beam manipulation needs, these doublets should be considered.

 Achieve a Tighter Focus